This mashed potato bread is delicious and a great way to use up leftovers.

 I had some leftover mashed potato in the fridge so thought I would whip up this delicious bread to use it up.
 This recipe makes two loaves and uses 2 cups of mashed potato to produce nice fluffy white loaves.

-I used my KitchenAid mixer with the dough hook attachment and after incorporating all of the flour I set it on a slow knead for 5 minutes.
-Then I left it in a oiled bowl covered with a tea towel for 30 minutes in a warm place until it had risen in size.
+I used my KitchenAid mixer with the dough hook attachment.
+After incorporating all of the flour set it on a slow knead for 5 minutes.

 Once divided in two I put one in a oiled loaf tin and made one freeform seasoned with Pepper & Me Whatevs Mum salt and Italian Stallion blend.
 If you don’t have these and you want to flavour your bread you could add some dried herbs, spices or salts.